igraph/python-igraph/doc/source/visualisation.rst

 >>> layout = g.layout("kamada_kawai")
 >>> ig.plot(g, layout=layout)

+It is also possible to use the name of the layout algorithm directly:

+>>> ig.plot(g, layout="kamada_kawai")

+If the layout is left unspecified, igraph uses the dedicated `layout_auto()` function, which chooses between one of several possible layouts based on the number of vertices and edges.

 You can specify additional options such as vertex and edge color, size, and labels via additional arguments, e.g.: